Wilmer Flores Player Props: Giants vs. Cardinals

-The San Francisco Giants, including Wilmer Flores (.318 slugging percentage in past 10 games, including zero homers), take on starter Matthew Liberatore and the St. Louis Cardinals at Busch Stadium, Monday at 7:45 PM ET.
+Wilmer Flores -- with a slugging percentage of .500 in his past 10 games, including three extra-base hits -- will be in action for the San Francisco Giants against the St. Louis Cardinals, with Jordan Montgomery on the mound, on June 14 at 1:15 PM ET.

-In his most recent game, he went 1-for-4 with an RBI against the Cubs.
+In his last appearance, he went 1-for-2 with a double against the Cardinals.

 Wilmer Flores Game Info & Props vs. the Cardinals